rustymyers/OpenEats/docs/Running_the_App.md

 # Running the App

 The recommended way to run this app is with docker.
 You can install docker [here](https://www.docker.com/products/overview).
-If you are not familiar with docker you can read more about it on [there website](https://www.docker.com/what-docker).
+If you are not familiar with docker you can read more about it on [their website](https://www.docker.com/what-docker).

 If you are looking to run the app without docker, see the instructions [here](Running_without_Docker.md)